Scope of Work

 Fiber Network Partnership with City of Hillsboro

-The District is designing and constructing an internal, redundant-path dark fiber ring connecting all District buildings to allow for exchange of digital information, delivery of digital curriculum, digital telephone service, and internet connectivity.
-The dark fiber ring will allow the District to discontinue our current subscription for internet service.
-We anticipate that, by eliminating those expenses, this project will provide a five- to seven-year payback on our investment.
+The District has designed and constructed an internal, redundant-path dark fiber ring connecting all 44 of the District's current buildings to allow for exchange of digital information, delivery of digital curriculum, digital telephone service, and internet connectivity.
+The dark fiber ring will allow the District to discontinue our subscriptions with our external internet service provider.

-Additionally, this project is being completed in conjunction and partnership with the City of Hillsboro and their Fiber to the Premise (FTTP) project.
-By working together, we are extending the efforts of both agencies beyond what each could do alone, saving time and money in the construction of this very large build-out.
+Additionally, this project is being completed in conjunction and partnership with the City of Hillsboro's HiLight fiber network and expansion project.
+By working together, we have extended the efforts of both agencies beyond what each could do alone, saving time and money in the construction of this very large build-out.

 Read the article announcing the District's and City's partnership.